blbadger/blbadger.github.io/logistic-map.md

 ie $x_{n+i}$ and $x_{n+i}^*$ stay arbitrarily close to each other for all iterations.

 If the system contains unique trajectories (ie if any given point of the system has only one future trajectory), then this system must be periodic: whenever $x_{n+i}$ is within $\varepsilon$ to $x_n$, the same iteration pattern obtained between these two points must repeat.
 The period may be very large, in this it may take many iterations of (1) to come within $\varepsilon$ of $x_n$, but if $\varepsilon$ is finite then so will the period be.
 As any ordinary differential equation contains only one independent variable (time), all trajectories are unique.
-This means that periodicity implies insensitivity to $x_n$, which we take as our initial value.
-Taking the contrapositive of this statement, we have it that sensitivity to initial conditions implies aperiodicity.
+This means that insensitivity to initial values (in this case $x_n$) implies periodicity.
+Taking the contrapositive of this statement, we have it that aperiodicity implies sensitivity to initial values $\square$.

-This can be stated more informally: say that points close together are stable if they stay close together in the future, or are unstable if they diverge.
+The same statement can also be reasoned as follows: say that points close together are stable if they stay close together in the arbitraty future, or are unstable if they diverge.
 Now suppose that all points are unstable, such that all points that start close together move apart after a number of iterations.
 This is equivalent to saying that a system is sensitive to changes in initial values.
-Now being that every starting initial value will eventually have different outputs than the value's neighbor, each inital value has a unique trajectory.
-As there are an infinite number of possible starting values on the interval $(0,1]$ there are an infinite number of possible trajectories.
-Infinite periodicity is equivalent to aperiodicity, so sensitivity to initial conditions implies aperiodicity.
+Now being that every starting initial value will eventually have different outputs than the value's neighbor (for any 'neighbor size'), each initial value has a unique trajectory.
+As there is an uncountably infinite number of possible starting values on the interval $(0,1]$, there is an uncountably infinite number of possible trajectories.
+We can establish a one-to-one correspondence between periodic trajectories and rational numbers, and there are countably many rational numbers and thus countably many periodic trajectories if trajectories are periodic.
+But we have earlier seen that there must be uncountably many trajectories, thus trajectories must be aperiodic.
+Therefore instability (sensitivity) at all initial points is equivalent to aperiodicity $\square$.

 Thus chaotic systems are unstable everywhere, meaning that any trajectory initially close to $x_n$ will in time diverge as $n \to \infty$.